The mighty metronome

 Put in on a moist pitch in the County Championship match at Bournemouth, Nottinghamshire were dispatched for 143 by Hampshire.
 Nothing unusual in that, but while batsman after batsman laboured at one end, Clive Rice batted as if it was a Johannesburg shirtfront.
 He made a superb 105 not out; the next-highest score was Tim Robinson's 10.

 Birth of the highest run-scorer in women's Test cricket history.
-Nobody can match Jan Brittin's 1935 runs, made in 27 Tests for England between 1979 and 1996.
+It would be quite a task for anybody to match Jan Brittin's 1935 runs, made in 27 Tests for England between 1979 and 1996.
 Her five hundreds are also a record.

 A prankster is born.
 England's Peter Richardson had a fondness for sending false cricket records to EW Swanton for publication in the Daily Telegraph.
 Oh, and he batted too, extremely successfully in 34 Tests between 1956 and 1963.
 A diligent left-hand opener, he made five hundreds in his first 16 Tests, including 104 against Australia in Laker's Match at Old Trafford in 1956.
 He played for Worcestershire and Kent, and in 1957, he played alongside his brother Dick in the Trent Bridge Test of 1957.
 They were the last brothers to do so for England until the Hollioakes.

 A burly 183 not out from Mike Gatting, in his second game as captain, was the highlight of England's drawn third Test against India at Edgbaston.
 It was a result not to be sneezed at - England had lost seven in a row going into this.
 This was also the debut of Mark Benson, the Kent opener who later became an elite international umpire.
 He faced his first ball with England at 0 for 2, made 21 and 30 in good style - and was never picked again.